oicr-gsi/variantMerging/README.md

 # Variant Merging
-VariantMerging 2.0, a workflow for combining variant calls from SNV analyses done with different callers
+VariantMerging 2.0, a workflow for combining variant calls from SNV analyses done with different callers (matched mode)

 ### Pre-processing